backdrop-contrib/privatemsg/README.md

 This is a port to Backdrop of the Drupal module, version 7.x-1.4.
 It is currently under development.

+**Warning**: This module has major bugs, and it may crash your website.
+Do not use on production websites.

 ## Features

     + send and receive private messages on a site